Where Fire and Water Can Coexist

 We will address those queries and more here, to clear up any grey area on this topic.
 It gives us a chance to show off a few eye-catching bathroom fireplace installations while we’re at it!

-Currently, under gas installation code B149, fireplaces installed in a bedroom or bathroom must be designated by the manufacturer as “bathroom approved” OR be a direct vent fireplace.
-In other words, open gas burning fireplaces are not allowed to be installed within a bedroom sitting area or bathroom / master bath situation.
+Currently, under gas installation code B149, fireplaces installed in a bedroom or bathroom must be direct vent OR designated by the manufacturer as “bathroom approved”.
+Open gas burning fireplaces are not permitted within a bedroom sitting area or bathroom / master bath situation.

-See through fireplaces that are installed as a divider between a bedroom and bathroom should be fitted with shockproof glass on the bathroom side when adjacent to a tub.
+See through fireplaces installed as a divider between a bedroom and bathroom require shockproof glass on the bathroom side when adjacent to a tub.
 Ceramic glass would be a necessary feature for this type of installation.

-Some local codes may have variations to the code related to proximity from the tub to the fireplace glass, for example 18-inches was a number some inspectors deemed a safe minimum distance.
+Some local codes may have variations related to proximity from the tub to the fireplace glass.
+For example, 18-inches is considered a safe minimum distance by some inspectors.
 Make sure to consult with local authorities / inspectors for any variances required in your area.

 Splish splash, let’s talk about glass.
 A fireplace with high thermal shock rated glass is recommended due to to the possibility of water contact.